julio/fragile-book/manuscript/chapter01.md

 Teams new to agile can sometimes believe that in agile there is no need to do any design.
 System or otherwise.

 This is then sometimes interpreted as a positive aspect, and sometimes as a negative one.
-Either one, it cannot be further from the truth.
+Either way, it cannot be further from the truth.

 In fact, with agile, design is so important that agile teams are constantly designing.